marcel41/annotation_workflow_template/docs/index.md

    `measures` and `notes` as well as the files `README.md` and `metadata.tsv`.\
    ![Commit created by the bot](img/after_extract.png)

-> :information_source: These files are automatically updated every time an
+{: .note }
-> MSCX file is added to or modified on the main branch.
+These files are automatically updated every time an MSCX file is added to or modified on the main branch.

 > :warning: You can add custom text to the README.md as long as you do it above
 > the 'Overview' heading.
 Everything below this heading is automatically overwritten.